Select Page

-Add more nutrients and probiotics into your diet with these flavorful fermented carrot sticks.
+Add more nutrients and probiotics into your diet with these flavorful fermented carrots.
 Learn how to lacto-ferment a bag of carrots with just a little salt, water and a mason jar.

 Sure, I had heard of kombucha.
 It was some probiotic drink that was supposed to be good for the gut.
 But boy did that store bought stuff have quite the acquired taste.

 And yeah, I knew what sauerkraut was.
 But that mush came in a can, right?
-And went on top of a grilled brat?
-I knew nothing about fermenting cabbage or the digestive benefits of making kraut.
+And went on top of a grilled brat.
+I did not know anything about fermenting cabbage or the digestive benefits of making kraut.

 How to Ferment Carrots